essox514/lasnep/README.md

 [Why programmable switches are here to stay?
 A very good presentation by Nick Mckeown.](https://www.youtube.com/watch?v=8ie0FcsN07U)

+[Historic Perspective: From Ethane To SDN and Beyond](https://ccronline.sigcomm.org/wp-content/uploads/2019/10/acmdl19-347.pdf).
+A brief description on the history behind the Ethane paper and its ultimate evolution into SDN and beyond.

 ### Domain Specific Architecture

 [The first step toward (limited) programmable switches: OpenFlow